I ran into an old friend about a week ago. She was excited and happy to see me. We were all chatty and excited as any reunited old friends would be.

 From the desperate need to meet deadlines; to the rat race to keep appointments; to the competitive and intellectual investment in negotiating with and winning over high-paying clients.

-And let’s not forget to mention the daily headlines that remind you of feats achieved by your competitors which does no good to your efforts to douse your desperation and frustration, you get more than your fair share of craziness.
+And let’s not forget to mention the daily headlines that remind you of feats achieved by your competitors which do no good to your efforts to douse your desperation and frustration, you get more than your fair share of craziness.

 Most critical is when your business is in the middle of a crisis, your ability to remain calm and articulate is key in your usefulness in finding the solution and getting your business out of the mess.